 Reaffirm Your Goals

 OK, you’ve been proactive and got some additional research.
 Take a moment to analyze this in contrast to the expectation reassessment.
 What did you find?
 Was there flexibility?
 Maybe you have to apply for a wider variation of positions – spread your net out over a wider field.
-Do you still only want to apply for “lead singer of Journey” openings?
-Did you realize that you’d be OK with playing the drums, or even singing for Fleetwood Mac?
-Or hey, your goals are the same and there’s not a thing wrong with them.

 Now you got it figured.
 Good, move forward with those goals.
 You’ve effectively re-centered yourself.

 Get Back Into the Fray

 Move on.
 Get yourself back out there.
 You’ve got a plan and you know the ropes.
 You got this.
 The only job you know for sure you can’t get is the one you never apply for.
 Read our blog for veterans for tons of great content on job searching.